-The company's market value is currently about $190 billion on a fully diluted basis, which makes P&G one of the ten most-valuable U.S. corporations.
+The company's market value is currently close to $200 billion on a fully diluted basis, which makes P&G one of the ten most-valuable U.S. corporations.

 Having raised its dividend for 54 consecutive years, P&G has certainly earned its place on the list of S&P 500 Dividend Aristocrats.
 P&G is also number 6 on Fortune Magazine's 2010 list of the World's Most Admired Companies.